 Cancer Treatment and Surgery: This is often the final step in complete breast reconstruction surgery.
 It is recommended that you complete any cancer treatment and wait until your breast reconstruction surgery has completely healed before undergoing nipple reconstruction.

 Nipple Reconstruction is an outpatient surgery, usually performed with local anesthesia and sedation.
 After a few hours of recovery you will be permitted to go home.
 Your breasts will be wrapped in gauze dressings.
 You will be given detailed information from your ECAPS plastic surgeon detailing normal symptoms, signs of complications and instructions for recovery.

 You should be able to walk immediately following surgery and will be up and about immediately after surgery.
 There will be soreness for about two weeks in the area of the reconstructed nipple, however, there is a lower chance for pain in the nipple due to the lack of nerves on the reconstructed breast.
 Do not engage in any strenuous activity for at least one week.
 Dressings will be removed within several days.
 Usually absorbable stitches are used and no stitches will need to be removed.
 Swelling and discoloration may occur.
 Once healing is complete, you may have your nipple and areola tattooed to achieve a more natural look.
-East Coast Advanced Plastic Surgery partners with nationally recognized tattoo artist Renee Maschinot, who specializes in realism and three dimensional appearance.
+East Coast Advanced Plastic Surgery partners with nationally recognized tattoo artists Renee Maschinot and Vinnie Myers, who specialize in realism and three dimensional appearance.
 East Coast Advanced Plastic Surgery will recommend follow up visits to evaluate your healing process.
 It is important to follow your doctor’s orders for the best outcome.